jasperdevrient/waylayio.github.io/_posts/2015-09-08-cumulocity-integration.markdown

 Now choose ‘Create’ ‘+ Sensor’ from top menu.

-Replace all code with bottom one
+Replace all code with bottom one, don't forget to change API link with your own.

 {% highlight javascript linenos %}
 var token = options.globalSettings.Cumulocity_Key;